UW-COSMOS/cosmos-visualizer/src/landing-page/info.md

-This web application contains model results for the prototype **COSMOS** knowledge-base extraction pipeline.
+This instance of the *COSMOS visualizer* web application contains model results for the prototype **COSMOS** knowledge-base extraction pipeline.
 The [server, database, and API](https://github.com/UW-COSMOS/cosmos-result-visualizer) and